 /5th October 2018, RENEWABLE MARKET WATCHTM, Siemens Gamesa Renewable Energy/ The company will supply 26 of its SG 3.4-132 turbines at Enel Russia’s Azovskaya wind farm.
 Siemens Gamesa has secured its first order in Russia from Enel Russia, one of the country's independent power producers (IPP), for the supply of 90 MW of wind turbines.This is the first order for Siemens Gamesa in the country and belongs to the preliminary agreement signed with Enel in 2017 for the supply of 291 MW at two wind farms in Russia.

 Enel Russia’s first wind farm with an installed capacity of 90 MW will be allocated on the coast of the Azov sea, on the territory of the form gaming area “Azov city”.
-Initially the project has been developed by German SOWITEC, which has done all preparatory work.
-As for now Enel Russia’s project is one of the most advanced and best prepared wind generation project in the region.
+Initially, the project has been developed by German SOWITEC, which has done all preparatory work.
+As for now, Enel Russia’s project is one of the most advanced and best-prepared wind generation projects in the region.

 Original article text you may read here: Siemens Gamesa enters Russia with its first order for 90 MW Enel wind farm

 More information about wind power market in Russian federation you may read here: Russia Wind Power Market Outlook 2018 - 2027